pentrican10/alderaan-viewer/README.md

 ## Quickstart guide:

-To run the ALDERAAN viewer
+To run the ALDERAAN viewer:

 1. Set the data directory
     - Manually change data_directory at top of alderaan_viewer.py and data_load.py
     - ex: 'c:\\Users\\Paige\\Projects\\data\\alderaan_results' (where you store data)

+2. Download data from Cadence: from '/data/user/gjgilbert/projects/alderaan/Results/<data_run>' to '<data_directory>'
+    - substitute 'c:\\' for '/mnt/c/' if using wsl or mac
+    - ex: 'rsync -avh paige@cadence.caltech.edu:/data/user/gjgilbert/projects/alderaan/Results/ecc-all-LC /mnt/c/Users/Paige/Projects/data/alderaan_results'
+        - note here that 'ecc-all-LC' is the data_run

-2. Ensure necessary files are in the data directory
+3. Ensure necessary files are in the data directory
     - <data_directory>
         - <data_run>
             - <koi_id>
                 - <koi_id>_(n)_quick.ttvs
                 - <koi_id>_lc_filtered.fits
                 - <koi_id>-results.fits
+    - Example: <data_directory>
+        - ecc-all-LC
+            - K00001
+                - K00001_00_quick.ttvs
+                - K00001_lc_filtered.fits
+                - K00001-results.fits

-3. Manually add table to <data_run> folder (path for table should be '<data_directory>\\<data_run>\\<data_run.csv>')
+4. Manually add table to <data_run> folder (path for table should be '<data_directory>\\<data_run>\\<data_run.csv>')
     - Make sure to change table name from 'kepler_dr25_gaia_dr2_crossmatch.csv' to '<data_run>.csv'
         - copy paste table 'kepler_dr25_gaia_dr2_crossmatch.csv' and change name

-3. From terminal, run alderaan_viewer.py
+5. From terminal, run alderaan_viewer.py

 -----

-File Structure:
-- data_directory: path to data for alderaan-results
-    - Manually change data_directory at top of alderaan_viewer.py and data_load.py
-    - ex: 'c:\\Users\\Paige\\Projects\\data\\alderaan_results'
-- table: default table when app opens:
-    - ex: 'ecc-all-LC.csv'

-Data downloaded from Cadence: from '/data/user/gjgilbert/projects/alderaan/Results/<data_run>' to '<data_directory>'
-- substitute 'c:\\' for '/mnt/c/' if using wsl or mac
-    - ex: 'rsync -avh paige@cadence.caltech.edu:/data/user/gjgilbert/projects/alderaan/Results/ecc-all-LC /mnt/c/Users/Paige/Projects/data/alderaan_results'
-        - note here that 'ecc-all-LC' is the data_run
-- manually add table to this folder (path for table should be '<data_directory>\\<data_run>\\<data_run.csv>')
-    - Make sure to change table name from 'kepler_dr25_gaia_dr2_crossmatch.csv' to '<data_run>.csv'
-        - copy paste table 'kepler_dr25_gaia_dr2_crossmatch.csv' and change name

-Notes:
-- When you leave a comment, a comment file will be created at '<data_directory>\\<data_run>\\<koi_id>\\<koi_id_comments.txt>'
-- bug work-arounds (until fixed):
+## Troubleshooting:
 - Make sure to mannually reset the corner plot and single transit to '00' option before changing targets
+    - If this is not done, reload the page and continue
-    - if OMC says 'error loading plot' when first loading, uncheck and recheck the OMC box at the top of the screen
+- if TTV says 'error loading plot' when first loading, uncheck and recheck the TTV box at the top of the screen

 Use:
 - Login with username